9/11 attacks: Chicago area ceremonies mark 19th anniversary of September 11th attacks

 "Being honored to say the words and ring the bell, it allows us to never forget," Maloney said.

-He describes the sight as something he and his colleagues were not ready for and says its a memory he will never forget.
+He described the sight as something he and his colleagues were not ready for and said it's a memory he will never forget.

 At Friday morning's remembrance ceremony in Evanston, those that were there in New York on Sept 11 also recalled what they saw.